Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Problem:

-As far as I knew, AWS supported multiple destination for replication as of Dec 1, 2020 as per this announcement.
+As far as I knew, AWS supported multiple destinations for replication as of Dec 1, 2020, as per this announcement.
 However, when I tried it, my stack creation failed.

 For reference, below is the portion of my CloudFormation template, where I am setting two rules, one for each replica bucket-